-The Québec Prenatal Screening Program aims to make prenatal screening for trisomy 21, trisomy 18 and trisomy 13 accessible to pregnant women and couples in Québec on a voluntary basis.
-There are other chromosomal abnormalities but the public program, which is based on Canadian recommendations, does not screen for them.
+The Québec Prenatal Screening Program aims to make prenatal screening for trisomy 21, trisomy 18 and trisomy 13 accessible to pregnant people and couples in Québec on a voluntary basis.

 The Québec Prenatal Screening Program is offered free of charge in the public health network.